What does Parent Involvement mean?

-Parent participation at the school is a requirement of enrolling at Happy Corner and it has tremendous benefits.
+Parent involvement at the school is an option of enrolling at Happy Corner and it has tremendous benefits.
 What makes Happy Corner so special are the relationships that are built here between the children, the parents and the teachers.
-Being involved in a Parent Participation Preschool means that you not only have the opportunity to become part of a caring and intentional community of parents, but also to have a direct impact on your children’s learning environment.
-An added bonus of the the PPP model are the Parent Education opportunities that are regularly scheduled throughout the school year, where we showcase Early Childhood Educators and/or leaders in child development, all of whom offer information and a different perspective to help nurture your own growth and development as a parent.
+Being involved in a Parent Involvement Preschool means that you not only have the opportunity to become part of a caring and intentional community of parents, but also to have a direct impact on your children’s learning environment.
+An added bonus of the the PIP model are the Parent Education opportunities that are regularly scheduled throughout the school year, where we showcase Early Childhood Educators and/or leaders in child development, all of whom offer information and a different perspective to help nurture your own growth and development as a parent.

 For more information of what level of participation is expected, see our Prospective Families page.